Scene (subculture): Convergence

-Scene originated from the emo subculture in the early-2000s across the United States.
+Scene originated in the early-2000s across the United States from as the meeting point of these separate but intertwined style.
 The name began being used around 2002, through the term "scene queen", a derogatory term describing attractive, popular women perceived by older hardcore musicians as only being involved in hardcore for the subculture.
+The New Jersey scene was what ultimately brought the subculture to mainstream attention.